Alert Source Discuss

 Abstract

-Add a new transaction type that adds a list of [chain_id, address, nonce, y_parity, r, s] authorization tuples.
-For each tuple, write a delegation designator (0xef0100 ++ address) to the signing account’s code.
-All code executing operations must load the code pointed to by the designator.
+Add a new EIP-2718 transaction type that allows Externally Owned Accounts (EOAs) to set the code in their account.
+This is done by attaching a list of authorization tuples – individually formated as [chain_id, address, nonce, y_parity, r, s] – to the transaction.
+For each tuple, a delegation indicator (0xef0100 || address) is written to the authorizing account’s code.
+All code executing operations must load and execute the code pointed to by the delegation.

 Motivation